avernikoz/nft-burner-ui/README.md

 # NFT BURNER UI

-The NFT Burner UI is a user-friendly, closed-source web application designed to streamline and simplify the process of burning non-fungible tokens (NFTs).
+NFT Burner is a generative art web3 game built on top of webGL, designed to streamline and simplify the process of burning non-fungible tokens (NFTs).

+Supported blockchain networks: Sui, Solana, EVM (Ethereum, Arbitrum, Optimism, Polygon).

 # Prerequisites: